 “No water, or clean toilet!
 Some teenage kids were drinking, pot-smoking, one hella big fire.
 Run their cars and off-road vehicles through other people’s camp.
 No phone service to call police or park manager.
 Need to set up some type of cell service out there.
 Need to set up water buffalo in a few spots.
 Need police on weekends and holidays.
 Left at 2AM.
 Would not ever stay again.”

-We’re not entirely sure what this angry camper means by a “water buffalo,” but it’s probably a good idea in general to avoid camping anywhere during graduation weekend.
+It’s probably a good idea, in general, to avoid camping anywhere during graduation weekend.

 Along with the myriad outdoor attractions in Montana, there are hundreds of museums of all types scattered across the state.
 One complex, the sprawling Range Riders Museum in Miles City, can easily keep the curious tourist occupied for half a day with its arcane collections and dioramas.
 One visitor, however, seemed to be expecting more, although she generously left two stars after writing this clearly one-star review: